bethgelab/adversarial-vision-challenge/README.md

 ### Running Tests Scripts

+Although you can use this package with python 2 if you develop in python 2, you need to install and run the the **`avc-*` binaries** within a **python >3.4 environment**, otherwise they'll immediately fail.

 - To test a model, run the following: `avc-test-model .`
 - To test an untargeted attack, run the following: `avc-test-untargeted-attack .`
 - To test an targeted attack, run the following: `avc-test-targeted-attack .`